galyasteffano/stelligent-nu/02-s3/README.md

 ##### Question: Copying to Top Level

 _How would you copy the contents of the directory to the top level of your bucket?_

+> my copy actually did that by default while using the recursive flag, so "s3 cp dirname s3uri --recursive" did the trick

 ##### Question: Directory Copying

 _How would you copy the contents and include the directory name in the s3 object paths?_

+> include the folder name in the uri, so "s3 cp dirname s3uri/dirname --recursive".
+Additionally, target the parent dir name without appending to s3uri

 ##### Question: Object Access

 _[Can anyone else see your file yet](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html)?_

+> nope!

 For further reading, see the S3 [Access Policy Language Overview](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-policy-language-overview.html).

 ##### Question: Sync vs Copy

 _What makes "sync" a better choice than "cp" for some S3 uploads?_

+> sync only copies if it detects changes in the file, saving bandwidth/time. also is recursive by default.

 #### Lab 2.1.3: Exclude Private Objects When Uploading to a Bucket